-- Make a complaint – you can make a written or oral complaint to the mental health service, or to the Mental Health Complaints (phone 1800 246 054).
-See I want to make a complaint about my mental health service for more information.
+- Make a complaint – you can make a written or oral complaint to the mental health service, or to the (phone ).
+See for more information.

 - Change your treating team – you may ask the manager to change your psychiatrist or treating team.
 Our Know your rights: I want to change my treating team fact sheet has more information.

 This fact sheet is available in IMHA design or First Nations design.

 Get help from IMHA